TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.10.0.md

 #### Fixed
 - Fixed the bug where `PORTAL_SESSION_LIFETIME` was calculated in minutes instead of seconds.
-- Fixed the bug where accesss requests were not removed when an application is deleted.
+- Fixed the bug where access requests were not removed when an application is deleted.
 - Fixed the bug where stoplight library was blocking the portal's startup if it's not avaialble.
 - Fixed the bug where browsing into API Product throws an error when Baseline URL is provided in provider section.
 - Fixed the bug where it was possible to create a new access requests from the admin dashboard.